PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

-\textbf{The 2D open-set methods.} In Tab.~\ref{table:seg1}, the incremental improvements produced by MSP \cite{hendrycks2016baseline} and MaxLogits \cite{hendrycks2019scaling} demonstrate that the 2D-driven methods also work for 3D point clouds.
-However, the performances in 2D and 3D cases are not consistent: \eg, MaxLogits usually performs better than MSP in 2D tasks as \cite{hendrycks2019scaling} verifies; while in our 3D experiments, the performance of MaxLogits is worse than MSP (See Tab.~\ref{table:seg1}).
-Similar observations showing possible incompatibility between 2D and 3D-driven open-set methods can be found in \cite{cen2022open}.
-Directly adopting some 2D methods to 3D tasks might not be preferable due to point clouds' unordered and unstructured characteristics.
+In Tab.~\ref{table:seg1}, the incremental improvements produced by MSP~\cite{hendrycks2016baseline} and MaxLogits~\cite{hendrycks2019scaling} demonstrate that the 2D-driven methods also work for 3D point clouds.
+However, the performances in 2D and 3D cases are not consistent: \eg, MaxLogits usually performs better than MSP in 2D tasks as~\cite{hendrycks2019scaling} verifies.
+In contrast, in our 3D experiments, the performance of MaxLogits is inferior to that of MSP (See Tab.~\ref {table:seg1}).
+Similar observations showing possible incompatibility between 2D and 3D-driven open-set methods can be found in~\cite{cen2022open}.
+Due to the unordered and unstructured characteristics of point clouds, directly applying 2D methods to 3D tasks may not be preferable.
 Thus, 3D-specific open-set methods such as our proposed PointCaM are worth further exploration.